The Initial Coin Offering (ICO) boom of 2017/2018 made many companies eye-watering amounts of capital all around the world.

 The United States Securities and Exchange Commission (SEC) says there are several important points to know when it comes to ICO compliance.
 They are:

-• ICOs can be securities offerings
+- ICOs can be securities offerings

 ICOs, based on specific facts, may be securities offerings, and fall under the SEC’s jurisdiction of enforcing federal securities laws.
 The SEC will apply what’s known as the ‘Howey Test’ to every ICO to determine whether the coins are being offered as a security asset or something else.
-If an ICO fails to meet the standards required by the Howey Test then it will be classified as a stock offering and must adhere to the laws enforced by the Federal Trade Commission (FTC).
+If an ICO fails to meet the standards required by the Howey Test then it will be classified as a stock offering and must adhere to the laws enforced by the Federal Trade Commission (FTC). - They may need to be registered

-ICOs that are securities most likely need to be registered with the SEC or fall under an exemption to registration.
+ICOs that are securities most likely need to be registered with the SEC or fall under an exemption to registration. - Tokens sold in ICOs can be called many things

-ICOs, or more specifically tokens, can be called a variety of names, but merely calling a token a “utility” token or structuring it to provide some utility does not prevent the token from being a security.
+ICOs, or more specifically tokens, can be called a variety of names, but merely calling a token a “utility” token or structuring it to provide some utility does not prevent the token from being a security. - Use caution before promoting offers and selling coins

 Market participants should use caution when promoting or touting the offer and sale of coins without first determining whether the securities laws apply to those actions.
-Similarly, those who operate systems and platforms that effect or facilitate transactions in these products should be aware that they may be operating unregistered exchanges or broker-dealers that are in violation of the Securities Exchange Act of 1934.
+Similarly, those who operate systems and platforms that effect or facilitate transactions in these products should be aware that they may be operating unregistered exchanges or broker-dealers that are in violation of the Securities Exchange Act of 1934. - The SEC protects investors, and expects businesses to do the same

 Gatekeepers and others, including securities lawyers, accountants and consultants, should be guided by the principal motivation for the SEC’s registration, offering process and disclosure requirements: Investor protection and, in particular, the protection of Main Street investors.